dojo/docs/dojox/charting.rst

   chart1.addAxis("x", {fixUpper: "major", fixLower:"minor"});
   chart1.addAxis("y", {vertical: true, fixUpper: "major", includeZero: true});

-Now let’s examine the leftBottom option.
+Now let's examine the leftBottom option.
 This option defaults to true, and along with the vertical option determines the side of the chart the axis is placed.
 At the end of Part 1 we examined adding a second plot to our chart.
-Let’s use that sample and give the second plot its own set of axes and anchor them on the top and right using leftBottom.
+Let's use that sample and give the second plot its own set of axes and anchor them on the top and right using leftBottom.

 .. js ::